-Submit your poster by Wednesday, Jan.
-11, to participate in the 2017 Resident Poster Competition during the Florida Society of Pathologists 2017 Annual Anatomic Pathology Conference, taking place Feb.
-17-19 at the Disney's Grand Floridian.
+The Florida Society of Pathologists invites the submission of posters for the Resident Digital Poster Competition at the 44th Annual Anatomic Pathology Conference, February 16-18, 2018 at the Disney's Grand Floridian Resort.
 Residents, fellows, trainees and students who are resident members of the FSP and enrolled in a full time approved training program in pathology or sub-specialty of pathology in the state of Florida are welcome to participate.
-The three top posters will be awarded prizes.
-The first place winner will receive $500, the second place winner will win $250, and the third place winner will receive $150.
-View the guidelines and instructions here.
-Make sure to follow us on Twitter, Facebook and LinkedIn to stay up to date.
+Posters will be displayed in the digital poster hall during the conference for all attendees to view.
+More information, including guidelines and instructions will be available soon.
+Check the website and make sure to follow us on Twitter, Facebook and LinkedIn to stay up to date.

 The 2017 CAP Board of Governors Election is underway.
 The election opened on August 8 and will close on September 7.
 The election will be conducted via electronic ballot.
 The CAP will send Fellows in good standing an email with instructions.
 Fellows who do not have an email address on file will receive a letter through mail.

 Get to know the CAP Board of Governors candidates on the CAP website here, keep an eye out for the electronic ballot and make an educated vote.